Quote and fabulous humor by Einstein

 From here, the two roads join to

 La Bajada some 137 km southwest of Pinar del Rio and 281 km de La Habana.
-Here travellers find a National Park Control Point with its large wall map, guides and some local fishermen : the Bay of Corrientes stretches ahead.
+Here travellers find a National Park control point with its large wall map, guides and some local fishermen : the Bay of Corrientes stretches ahead.
 This is where one chooses to either :

 turn left and ride this lovely partially-shaded 14 km road along the bay (on passenger side) to Maria la Gorda.